 With the help of Jira, you can implement a change approval workflow based on documents at a specific gate.
 Using JIRA it is easy to keep track of the work required to complete approvals.
 With ScriptRunner, you can implement advanced business logic.

 Are you still using multiple issue trackers?

-Check out Exalate https://www.exalate.com – Exalate is an advanced issue synchronization solution which supports cross organization issue tracking.
+Check out Exalate Exalate – Exalate is an advanced issue synchronization solution that supports cross-organization issue tracking.

-Its flexibility comes from the built-in groovy scripting capability allowing to implement almost any type of integration.
+Its flexibility comes from the built-in groovy scripting capability allowing to implementation of almost any type of integration.